salome-eriksson/helve/README.md

 Example: for a task with 9 variables, "5e8" represents state 010111101 (5 =
 0101, e = 1110, 8 = 1000

+action expression:

+Action sets are either a list of action ids, the union of two action sets or the constant set containing all actions.

+        /- b <amount> <list of action ids>    (basic enumeration of <amount> action ids) a # -- u # #                              (union of two action sets)
+        \- a                                  (the constant all actions sets)

+knowledge:

 Knowledge comes in 3 forms:
  - a set expression is dead
  - a set expression is a subset of another set expression